Black Diamond Aspect Ski

 My daily quiver.
 This ski is perfect to get everywhere every day.
 You can't go wrong: powder, crud, wind pack, ice, skinning.
 It's more than a touring ski, it's surprisingly stable at good speed.
-Honestly, 1 ski that does everything perfect doesn't exist.
+Honestly, one ski that does everything perfect doesn't exist.
 This is close.
 Just a fun ski, day in and day out.

 - Nimble, light, can go far